12 Tips for Selling a House in an Undesirable Location

 You need to sell your home, but it’s admittedly not in the best location.
 Despite your custom french doors, chef’s kitchen, or other coveted features, you can’t change the fact that your property backs onto a busy highway or that you’re close to a landfill.

 However, with the right strategy, even a house next to a high-voltage power line or smack dab in an airport flight path can attract a buyer and fetch a fair price.
-Found out how real estate experts suggest tackling the tricky task of selling a home in an undesirable location.
+Find out how real estate experts suggest tackling the tricky task of selling a home in an undesirable location.

 1. Be upfront about problems